The Crofting Commission regulates

 • Once checks are complete, an acknowledgement is issued to say the application is valid.

-• Approx timescale 2-6 weeks depending on whether further information is needed and how quickly it is received.
+• Approx timescale up to 6 weeks depending on whether further information is needed and how quickly it is received, however there may be an additional delay at this stage as the Commission is currently dealing with a high volume of cases.

 Advertising